Almighty-Tycoons/Swap-Numbers/README.md

 <h5> About the Lab (Objective) : </h5>

-The lab is created to introduce students to the basic knowledge of programming fundamentals of the C language and to impart writing skill of C programming to the students and solving problems.
+In this laboratory, the students will learn to enforce theoretical concepts of C programming language for finding a solution to a problem.
+Specifically, for the problem of mutually exchanging values of two variables of the same data type.

 <h5> About the Experiment : </h5>

 Swapping is a technique in which variables exchange their values.
 In computer programming, the act of swapping two variables refers to mutually exchange the values of the variables.
-Usually, this is done with the data in memory.

 <h5> Target Audience : </h5>